 More information about Tunisia is available on the Tunisia Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States was the first major power to recognize Tunisian sovereignty and established diplomatic relations with Tunisia in 1956 following its independence from France.
-Tunisia’s first president, Habib Bourguiba, who served for 30 years, is remembered particularly for advancing legislation enshrining the rights of women and making education compulsory.
-Zine El Abidine Ben Ali, who deposed Bourguiba in a 1987 coup, served for 24 years, a period marked by increasing repression.
-On January 14, 2011, a popular revolution ousted Ben Ali and inspired similar democratic movements across the region.
+On January 14, 2011, a popular revolution began a process of democratic transition that is still underway.
 A Constituent Assembly charged with drafting a new constitution was elected in October 2011 in elections that were considered to be free and fair.
-Tunisia faces the challenges of strengthening the country’s nascent democratic institutions, facilitating constructive popular participation in the national political process; creating jobs, especially among college graduates; countering the threat of transnational terrorism and spillover from conflicts in neighboring countries; and managing increased demands on the national security forces.
-Helping Tunisia lay a foundation for political stability and economic prosperity that strengthens civil society, empowers youth, and solidifies the foundation of democracy in Tunisia is a key priority for the United States.
+Tunisia now faces the challenges of strengthening the country’s nascent democratic institutions; facilitating constructive popular participation in the national political process; creating jobs, especially among college graduates; countering the threat of transnational terrorism and spillover from conflicts in neighboring countries; and managing increased demands on the national security forces.

 U.S. Assistance to Tunisia

 Since the January 2011 revolution, the U.S. has committed more than $350 million to support Tunisia’s transition.
-U.S. assistance to Tunisia focuses on an array of targeted areas including on sustainable economic growth, ensuring territorial security, and promoting democratic practices and good governance, and supporting sustainable economic growth.
+U.S. assistance to Tunisia focuses on an array of targeted areas that include ensuring and enhancing internal and external security, promoting democratic practices and good governance, and supporting sustainable economic growth.
 A fact sheet on U.S. assistance to Tunisia can be found here.

 Bilateral Economic Relations

 The United States strongly believes that private sector growth and economic opportunity are keys to Tunisia’s prosperity and long term stability.
 The United States and Tunisia signed a Science and Technology Agreement in 2014, a Trade and Investment Framework Agreement (TIFA) in 2002, a Bilateral Investment Treaty (BIT) in 1990, a Tax Convention in 1989.
 In addition, the two countries launched a high-level Joint Economic Commission (JEC) in 2016.
 The U.S. Government continues to support Tunisia's efforts to attract foreign investment.
 The best prospects for foreign investors interested in the Tunisian market are in the high-technology, energy, agribusiness, food processing, medical care and equipment, environmental, and tourism sectors.